franpanteli/Python-Neural-Networks-Library/README.md

 This library consists of 4 PDF files, each corresponding to specific topics covered in the second half of the certification course.
 These offer insights into the principles behind neural networks, advanced deep learning techniques, and specialized areas such as NLP and reinforcement learning.
 They are clickable under the "Course Sections Covered" subheading, and more information about the course details is found in the Course Details below.

 The first half of the content for this course covered TensorFlow in Python.
-My notes on the content for this are extensive and found in their sister repository [here](https://github.com/franpanteli/Python-TensorFlow-Library).
+My notes on the content for this are extensive and found in [their sister repository](https://github.com/franpanteli/Python-TensorFlow-Library).

 ### Course Details
 - **Course URL:** [Machine Learning with Python Certification](https://www.freecodecamp.org/learn/machine-learning-with-python/#tensorflow)